drkarl/install-scripts/README.md

 ```
 apt-get install -y git && git clone https://github.com/drkarl/install-scripts.git && cd install-scripts/ubuntu-14.04.2-LTS/root && ./00-run_all.sh
 ```
-- Finally, logout and login again with that user, and execute `ubuntu-14.04.2-LTS/user/05-ruby-tmuxinator.sh`.
+- Then logout and login as the newly created user, and execute `install-scripts/ubuntu-14.04.2-LTS/user/00-run_all.sh`.

 - Optionally there are some installation scripts for some other applications which will be added over time.